WGTO

-WGTO (910 AM), branded as "97.1 The Ride", is a radio station broadcasting a gold hot AC format.
-It is licensed to Cassopolis, Michigan and is under ownership of Langford Broadcasting.
+WGTO (910 AM, "97.1 The Ride") is a radio station broadcasting a gold hot AC format.
+It is licensed to Cassopolis, Michigan, United States, and is under ownership of Langford Broadcasting.

 History

-WGTO was designed and built by longtime Chicago radio personality Larry Langford in 1987 as WLLJ and originally featured an urban contemporary format.
+WGTO was designed and built by longtime Chicago radio personality Larry Langford on August 11, 1988, as WLLJ and originally featured an urban contemporary format.
+It was the first black-owned station in Cassopolis.
 WGTO was the last station to be built under the AM daytime rules of the Federal Communications Commission.
 After the construction permit for this station was authorized in 1986 no further applications were accepted for stations wanting to operate daytime only.
 WGTO uses two towers in a directional pattern.
 The station now operates with 35 watts of nighttime power.

 In 2007, Langford purchased a competing radio station in the same county and now became the owner of both WGTO and WDOW, which has since gone silent to allow a station in Kalamazoo to broadcast on its frequency.

 On October 30, 2009, WGTO began broadcasting on 101.1 FM (translator W266BS licensed to Cassopolis, Michigan) as "Classic Hits 101".
 They continue to broadcast their AM signal as well.
 In June 2016, the FM translator moved to a new frequency of 96.3 MHz with call sign W242CN.
 The new translator broadcasts with an ERP of 250 watts, the maximum allowed for translators, and extends WGTO's FM coverage from the immediate Cassopolis/Dowagiac area to include a larger portion of southwestern Michigan as well as the Elkhart, Indiana, area.
 Effective January 25, 2018, the translator moved to 96.7 MHz, as W244DS.
 The translator was moved in fall of 2018 to 97.1 with tower located to provide local coverage of South Bend Indiana and Niles Michigan.
 The South Bend location gives Larry Langford a second South Bend opportunity as he was the original owner and founder of WUBU in South Bend known as Mix 106.
 He transferred those call letters from Portage, Michigan, where he owned WUBU (96.5 FM), before bringing in partner Abe Thompson and moving WUBU to South Bend.
 Kool FM now resides on a tower owned by Federated Media.

 On July 4, 2020, the station was changed over to the MeTV FM radio format from Weigel Broadcasting; the station is cross-promoted on Weigel's three area television stations, including WBND-LD2, an owned-and-operated MeTV station.
 The shift was made in an effort to differentiate its playlist from higher-rated classic hits stations while still maintaining a familiar format to the station's loyal listeners, along with bringing a station with a cult following from the area's Chicago area commuters into the South Bend market.